SOCIOLOGY (SOCI)

 Grading Status: Letter grade.

 SOCI 820.
-Seminar in Marriage and the Family.
+Seminar in Family Sociology.
 3 Credits.

-Introduces students to a wide range of studies in the sociology of family, to develop familiarity with the empirical, theoretical, and methodological foundations of family research in sociology.
-Examines demographic trends; marriage and family relationships; race/ethnicity; poverty and social class; work/family issues; childbearing and rearing; and mate selection.
+Introduces students to a wide range of studies to develop familiarity with the empirical, theoretical, and methodological foundations of family research in sociology.
+Examines demographic trends; relationship formation, dissolution, and dynamics; childbearing, childrearing, and parenthood; family structure/transitions; work/family issues; health and caregiving; gender, race/ethnicity/nativity, and social class; intergenerational and interhousehold families; and policies affecting families.

 Rules & Requirements